Tesla has announced they're recalling nearly half a million Model 3 and Model S sedans.

 Tesla service will fix affected units free of charge

-Tesla has issued voluntary recalls for nearly half a million vehicles to address potential failures in its trunk latching systems, as first reported by Barron’s.
-The recalls apply to all Model 3 units released between 2017 and 2020, as well as certain Model S units.
+Tesla has issued voluntary recalls for nearly half a million vehicles to address potential failures in its trunk latching systems, as first reported by Barron’s

 For the Model 3, Tesla believes the opening and closing of the trunk could damage the cable harness attaching the rearview camera, causing the camera to unexpectedly fail.
 The Model S issue is more serious, potentially preventing the front trunk from fully latching.